alpsteam/autonomous-labs/lab-0/lab-0.md

 ---
 layout: default
 title: Lab Zero Provision your first Autonomous DB
-nav_exclude: true

 ---

 # 🚀 Lab Zero: Provision your first Autonomous DB

-Deploy your first Oracle Autonomous DB in less than five minutes.
+Learn how to deploy your first Oracle Autonomous DB in less than five minutes.
+You can complete this lab to either provision an `Autonomous Data Warehouse` or an `Autonomous Transaction Processing` database.

 ### What is Oracle Autonomous DB?